martagrz/martagrz.github.io/content/authors/admin/_index.md

 My interests lie at the intersection of economics and machine learning.
 My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.
 To this end, I combine and develop tools and techniques in a variety of areas such as microeconomic theory, game theory, algorithms, machine learning and data science.

-I am a Founder of a company that seeks to develop and apply algorithms for understanding and modelling consumer behaviour in industry settings.
-We are currently looking for design partners in the supermarket and airline space to develop our proof of concept.